 There are a number of excellent budgeting apps to help you create a budget, track expenses, and see your cash flow.
 Many connect directly to your bank accounts to automate your budgeting and categorize your transactions, so there’s very little setup required.

-Here are three of our favorite budgeting apps.
+Here are three of our favorite best budgeting apps.

 PocketSmith is a beginner-friendly budgeting app and money management tool.
 It makes it easy to look at your spending habits and think “big picture” about your money.